My Education & Background

 Ph.D. in Depth Psychology & Integrative Therapy | Pacifica Graduate Institute

-After 17 years as a freelance fine artist, I understand the benefits and challenges associated with artistic gifts and I specialize in working with highly creative adults, adolescents, and couples.
-Although I work with many professionals in the fields of fine art and entertainment, I also recognize that living a creative life is not defined by one’s choice of career.
-Instead, it refers to a spark of vitality that lives within each of us, which is the source of inspiration and growth.
-My background in the arts informs my approach to therapy through a sense of play, curiosity, wonder, and aliveness.
+I specialize in working with highly creative adults and couples.
+Having spent 17 years as a professional fine artist, I deeply understand the benefits and challenges associated with artistic gifts.
+I work with many professionals in the fields of fine art and entertainment.
+However, I also recognize that living a creative life is not defined by one’s choice of career.
+Instead, it refers to a spark of vitality that lives within each of us, which is the source of inspiration, joy, and growth.
+My background in the arts informs my approach to therapy through a sense of curiosity, wonder, and vitality.

 I believe human beings have an innate drive toward the fulfillment of possibility.
-Given a gentle and nurturing therapeutic environment, the parts of our lives that involve emotional pain or discomfort often provide the most fertile opportunities for growth and healing.
-I view therapy as a collaborative process, which offers a chance to cultivate sources of strength, meaning, and purpose.
+Given a supportive and nurturing therapeutic environment, the parts of our lives that involve emotional pain or discomfort often provide the most fertile opportunities for growth and healing.
+I view therapy as a collaborative process, which offers a chance to cultivate strength, meaning, and purpose.

 About My Current Work

 Licensed Marriage & Family Therapist

-I am currently accepting new clients in private practice.
-I have offices in both East and West Los Angeles.
+I am currently accepting new clients in Pasadena CA. I have both in-person and telehealth (video) appointments available.

 Advanced Training &